 Field trips began in 2015 to provide a “hands on” learning experience for sisters.
-Participants visited an array of model projects and sites, including:
+Participants visit an array of model projects and sites, such as:

-- the Cottolengo Centre for orphaned HIV positive children
+- Community hospitals, like the Cottolengo Centre for orphaned HIV positive children

 Some field trips visited projects led by SLDI alumnae.
 Sisters, instructors, and coordinators all reported high levels of satisfaction with this new addition to the program.

 Upon graduation from the program, sisters receive a laptop to assist them in continuing their work at home.
 Alumnae are expected to mentor at least 3 other sisters and are encouraged to invite their mentees to attend the annual alumnae workshops.

 Equipped with a strong foundation of skills, many our SLDI alumnae go on to pursue a college diploma or Bachelor’s degree, some through our HESA program.